chisomchris/rest-coutries/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a good understanding of HTML, CSS, and JavaScript.**

 ## The challenge

-Your challenge is to build out this Rock, Paper, Scissors game and get it looking as close to the design as possible.
+Your challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it like in the designs.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+You can use any JavaScript framework/library on the front-end such as [React](https://reactjs.org) or [Vue](https://vuejs.org).
+You also have complete control over which packages you use to do things like make HTTP requests or style your project.

 Your users should be able to:

-- View the optimal layout for the game depending on their device's screen size
-- Play Rock, Paper, Scissors against the computer
-- Maintain the state of the score after refreshing the browser _(optional)_
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_

-### Rules

-If the player wins, they gain 1 point.
-If the computer wins, the player loses one point.

-#### Original

-- Paper beats Rock
-- Rock beats Scissors
-- Scissors beats Paper

-#### Bonus

-- Scissors beats Paper
-- Paper beats Rock
-- Rock beats Lizard
-- Lizard beats Spock
-- Spock beats Scissors
-- Scissors beats Lizard
-- Paper beats Spock
-- Rock beats Scissors
-- Lizard beats Paper
-- Spock beats Rock

-Not sure what Rock, Paper, Scissors, Lizard, Spock is?
-[Check out this clip from The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).
+- See all countries from the API on the homepage
+- Search for a country using an `input` field
+- Filter countries by region
+- Click on a country to see more detailed information on a separate page
+- Click through to the border countries on the detail page
+- Toggle the color scheme between light and dark mode *(optional)*

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.

-You can either choose the `original` designs for the simpler version or the `bonus` designs for the harder version.
-You will find both mobile and desktop versions of the design to work to.
-Each file is also named depending on which step in the game the design is for.
+In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

 If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
+There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use an icon font library for the icons.

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.